 ARM Aerial Facility

-Depending on the science mission, either multiple aircraft platforms or a Gulfstream-1 aircraft are available to address the wide range of aircraft measurement requirements associated with atmospheric science issues.
-Data obtained from the aircraft are documented, checked for quality, integrated into the Data Archive, and made available freely available in a timely manner for use by the scientific community.
+Depending on the science mission, the DOE supported Gulfstream-1 and Cessna 206 aircraft, or multiple aircraft platforms outside the DOE, are available to address the wide range of aircraft measurement requirements associated with atmospheric science issues.
+Data obtained from the aircraft are documented, checked for quality, integrated into the ARM Data Archive, and made freely available in a timely manner for use by the scientific community.

 To acquire airborne measurements using the appropriate aerial vehicle and instruments, intensive field campaigns or long-term, regularly-scheduled flights can be requested through the ARM field campaign process, a competitive process based upon scientific proposals submitted by teams of scientists.
-The ARM Climate Research Facility's Science Board reviews proposals for use of the AAF in order to maximize the science return within the budget allotted to the program.
+The ARM Facility's Science Board reviews proposals for use of the AAF in order to maximize the science return within the budget allotted to the program.

 Recent field campaigns include the ARM Airborne Carbon Measurements (ARM-ACME campaigns, Carbonaceous Aerosol and Radiative Effects Study (CARES), Two Column Aerosol Project (TCAP), Biomass Burning Observation Project (BBOP), and Green Ocean Amazon (GOAMAZON).
 See AAF field campaigns for a complete list.

 *From Fiscal year 2007 to fiscal year 2009, the ARM Aerial Facility was known as the ARM Aerial Vehicles Program, which was the successor to the ARM Unmanned Aerospace Vehicle (UAV) Program.